Sieboldianus/lbsntransform/docs/package.md

 - Feedback, submit issues for bugs etc. on [Github](https://github.com/Sieboldianus/lbsntransform)
 - Improve the concept, see [lbsn.vgiscience.org](https://lbsn.vgiscience.org/) and get [in contact](/about/) with use
 - Provide [custom mappings](/lbsntransform/docs/mappings/) for different data sources

+## Structure of the project

+The project structure follows the [src-layout](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#src-layout).

+The packaging is organized as described in the setuptools [declarative config](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html)